cmzuo11/stClinic/README.md

 ```

 ### Step2. automatically install stClinic from pypi package
-* If your CUDA version is in the list(https://data.pyg.org/whl/), please install the corresponding version torch pyg dependencies.
+* If your CUDA version is in the list: https://data.pyg.org/whl/, please install the corresponding version torch pyg dependencies.
 We provide an exmaple for CUDA 12.4:

 ```bash
 pip install stClinic